 Body (dust) – Breath of God (spirit) = Death (no soul)

 As to the nature of the spirit that goes back to God, James 2:26 clarifies that “the body without the spirit is dead.”
 In this verse, the word “spirit” has a marginal reference which reads, “or breath.”
 The actual root word in the Greek is “pneuma,” a word which means “breath” or “air.”
-We can conclude that the words “breath” and “spirit” are the same in the Bible.
+Therefore, we can conclude that the words “breath” and “spirit” are the same in the Bible (Job 27:3).

 It is important to point out that the “spirit of life” is not the same as the Holy Spirit, neither is the “breath of life” the same as the regular air we breathe.

 In the Bible, except in allegorical usage, the soul does not have an independent existence outside the body.
 The soul is not immortal or undying.
 According to God’s Word, souls do die!
 Man is mortal (Job 4:17).
 Only God is immortal (1 Timothy 6:15, 16).
-And only at the resurrection, God will grant the saints immortality (1 Corinthians 15:51-53).
+Only at the resurrection, God will give the saints immortality (1 Corinthians 15:51-53).

 In His service,